cliffordp/tk-event-weather/readme.txt

 = Version 1.5.4 =
 * December, 2017
 * Shortcode's asset(s) now load on every page (instead of just when shortcode is present) to support Ajax-based themes and page transitions.
 In general, this should not negatively affect page load time (and may actually improve page load time in some situations).
+* Now requires WordPress version 4.6 or greater, for the sake of translate.wordpress.org
 * Added a "Settings" quick action link on the wp-admin Plugins List page.
 * Added display of a wp-admin notice if you have a plugin for which there is an integration add-on but do not have the add-on installed.
 It only displays on the Plugins List page and the TK Event Weather settings page.
 * Fixed display of add-ons' options on the Help tab report.